shaurya-chandhoke/black-scholes-merton-calculator/server/README.md

 ## Set Up

 The easiest way to set this up would be through a smart IDE such as PyCharm.
-However, in the event a user does not have that, kindly use your machine's terminal (linux/MacOS) or cmd (Windows) to perform the set up steps.
+However, in the event you do not have that, kindly use your machine's terminal (Linux/MacOS) or cmd (Windows) to perform the set up steps.

 ### Prerequisites

 - Ensure the [PIP python package manager](https://pip.pypa.io/en/stable/quickstart/) is set up as it provides the simplest way to install the relevant Python packages
 - It is **highly** recommended a python virtual environment is set up.
-    - To set up the virtual environment:
+To do so:
-        1. Install `virtualenv` using pip
+    1. Install `virtualenv` using PIP
         - `pip install virtualenv`
-        2. Set up a virtual environment using `virtualenv`
+    2. Set up the virtual environment using `virtualenv`
         - `virtualenv venv`

 ### Installation
 Assuming the above prerequisites are met, installation is as easy as:

 ```shell